yandex/rep/docs/index.rst

 Welcome to REP's documentation!
 ===============================

-REP (Reproducible Experiment Platform) library provides functionality for all your basic needs to deal with machine learning.
+REP (Reproducible Experiment Platform) library provides functionality for all basic needs to deal with machine learning.

 .. raw:: html